niaj-a/android-database-app/learning_diary.md

 ## Project: Software Development Skills: Mobile

 This diary covers my learning progress during the last 1.5 months of Android development practice.
-I worked on this project regularly and learned the basics of Android Studio, UI components, database handling, and activity navigation.
+I worked on this project regularly and learned the basics of Android Studio.

 ---